 Most of us do not realize how often we use our shoulders until we feel pain or cannot move it at all.
 Shoulder conditions lead to pain, stiffness, and reduced range of motion.
-Rotator cuff tear and frozen shoulder are two of the most common shoulder conditions orthopedic surgeons treat every day.
+Rotator cuff tear, and frozen shoulder are two of the most common shoulder conditions orthopedic surgeons treat every day.
 A rotator cuff tear is often mistaken for a frozen shoulder, so we explain how different the two are.

 What Is A Rotator Cuff Tear?

-Shoulder joint is bounded by a group of muscles called the rotator cuff.
+The shoulder joint is bounded by a group of muscles called the rotator cuff.
 These muscles work in tandem with tendons to make the shoulder joint stable so that you can move your arms easily.
 In other words, they are extremely crucial for the proper functioning of the shoulder joint.